1akg/canurta-treasury-stack-canada/bitcoin_treasury_standard_canada.md

 Bitcoin held in self-custody on your corporate balance sheet helps connect us across backgrounds and sectors—with shared values like transparency, resilience, and trust in code over institutions.
 It’s not just financial tech—it’s a mindset.
 One that says: we’re ready to lead.

+As we continue to grow in this changing world, we will update this SOP with the best practices and our thoughts on best guides to safely secure your future with Bitcoin Treasury for your long-term capital.

+Lets have courage to take control of our own future.

+- Akeem Gardner

 ---

 # Standard Operating Procedure (SOP)